dotnet/runtime-assets/README.md

 ### 2. Post-merge

-After the PR is merged an internal build will publish the packages to an internal feed and update the Build Assets Registry.
+After the PR is merged an internal build will publish the packages to a public feed and update the Build Assets Registry.
 Subscribers to this repository will receive an auto PR update with the updated package version.

-You can sync your `runtime` clone to the latest bits in `main` to consume the latest `runtime-assets` package, which means you can revert your `Nuget.config` temporary change.

 ### Optional step: local testing

 Testing your assets in your local machine is an optional step you can perform before submitting your PR.